seleniumbase/SeleniumBase/Docker_README.md

     docker images | grep "<none>" | awk '{print $3}' | xargs docker rmi
     docker rm 'docker ps --no-trunc -aq'

-If you want to completely remove all of your docker containers and images, use these commands: (If there's nothing to delete, those commands will return an error.)
+If you want to completely remove all of your Docker containers and images, use these commands: (If there's nothing to delete, those commands will return an error.)

     docker rm $(docker ps -a -q)
     docker rmi $(docker images -q)

+Finally, if you want to wipe out your SeleniumBase Docker virtualbox, use these commands:

+    docker-machine kill seleniumbase
+    docker-machine rm seleniumbase

 #### 12. (Optional) More reading on Docker can be found here:
 * https://docs.docker.com